TaylorJadin/jadin.me/content/posts/2023/07/our-disney-trip/index.md

 ## Friday: Hollywood Studios

 Friday we went to Hollywood Studios!
 Highlights for me here were definitely were taking Nat on the Slinky Dog and seeing the Star Wars Galaxy's Edge area.
-Nat's first roller coaster was actually the Barnstormer on Thursday, but I was suprised by how fast Slinky Dog was.
+Nat's first roller coaster was actually the Barnstormer on Thursday, but I was surprised by how fast Slinky Dog was.
 She did great!

 {{< foldergallery src="june-16" >}}